chdsbd/kodiak/docs/docs/prior-art-and-alternatives.md

 ### Works With Branch Protection

+- depends on "Require branches to be up to date" feature of GitHub
+- when checking PR mergeability status it doesn't reinvent the wheel - delegates that check to GitHub
-- doesn't require changing CI
+- doesn't require changing the CI tool
-- follows commit statuses & GitHub checks
-- works with PRs — some services create separate test branches for merging that circumvent the simpler GitHub PR workflow
+- doesn't create separate test branches for merging that would circumvent the GitHub PR workflow

 ### Auto Merging